hruzeda/hruzeda.github.io/script.md

 ## Back End

-ALthough I started more as a front end dev, I
+Although I started more as a front end dev, I've always had some back end work to do as well.
+In recent years, more work than I had on the front end.
+I've written basic PHP content management systems and REST web services, maintained a Ruby on Rails CMS, then moved on to work on a Java EE ERP (Java 1.6).

+After two years working with game development, I moved on to work on Django (Python) systems, and then finally back to Java web applications writen with Java 8, Spring and Struts.

 ### Java:

-I learned Java and a little bit about Spring Framework and Hibernate back in 2012 when I worked on Support Informática converting their ERP solution from Cobol/Delphi.
+I learned Java and a bit about Spring Framework and Hibernate back in 2012 when I worked on Support Informática converting their ERP solution from Cobol/Delphi.
+I wrote JSP pages and their back ends, mirroring screens from the legacy app.

+Fast forward a few years to when I joined Daitan (now Encora) and started working on Java back end systems for audio conferencing systems.
+I worked on Struts and Spring back end for company and customer facing applications, REST web services written with Apache CXF and XML/JSON marshalling, EJB core APIs, PL/SQL procedures and data migrations.

+For the last 3 years, I've also been training interns and interviewing experienced Java EE developers to join the company, as well as tackling production support issues and CVE upgrades on various systems.

 ### Python:

+Back in 2014, I worked for three months on a Django remote learning platform where I recognized a lot of similarities from my short experience with Ruby on Rails in 2010.
+I worked on data migrations, asynchronous tasks written for Celery and integrations with a customer relation system.

+In 2020, a friend from that short experience invited me to help maintain a [food delivery app written in Python with Django](https://cardapex.com.br).
+I worked with him for approximately 2 years, writing the work shift planning pages, the delivery route and time estimate calculation (using paid Google Maps services) as well as the delivery settings/limitations pages on the admin panel.
+I also wrote some of the shopping cart REST API, as well as other features in the front end.
+Everything with unit test coverage and data migration scripts.

 ### NodeJS

-moving into javascript back end, I've also studied Node, Express and a few middlewares and even Apollo GraphQL.
+Moving into javascript back end, I've studied and written small apps using [Express with Mongoose](https://github.com/hruzeda/simplecms), a few middlewares and Apollo GraphQL.